veeCan54/03-SplitHorizonDNS/README.md

 Create the VPC using the Cloudformation Template [here](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/files/01-SingleCustomVPCWithPublicSubnet.yml).
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step1-CustomVPC.png)
 # Step2:
-Test to make sure the Corporate website is visible.
+Test to make sure the Corporate website is accessible using the public IP address of the EC2 instance.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step2.png)
 # Step3:
 Create a public hosted zone in Route 53.
 I already had a domain name purchased via Route 53 so I have a Route 53 public zone in my AWS account.
-In the public zone create a record with simple routing pointing www to the public IP address of EC2 instance.
+In the public zone create a record with simple routing pointing to the public IP address of EC2 instance.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step3.png)
 # Step4:
-Test to make sure it resolves correctly via the browser
+Test to make sure it resolves correctly via the browser.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step4-1.png)
 Another way to test it is using the terminal.
 Use the dig or curl command.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step4.png)